Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

 Olsen had five catches against both Dallas and Miami but has just three for 38 yards on eight targets in the last three games, with no catches on four targets against the 49ers.

 “Greg’s been doing good,” Carroll said.
-“He’s been been solid, been there when we need him. … Greg’s available to make the plays.
+“He’s been solid, been there when we need him. … Greg’s available to make the plays.
 He’s been very consistent.
 He’s a good ballplayer and we’re counting on him to make clutch catches in every game, and sometimes you get chances, sometimes you don’t.”

 Dissly’s receiving numbers are also down — he has 11 receptions for 111 yards and one touchdown in seven games after making 23 for 262 yards and four touchdowns in six games a year ago before suffering an Achilles tendon injury